-After a brief period of vagrancy and reflection, mostly in a disconnected state, I got back the other day and actually hesitated for a couple of days to look at the comment thread on part 1, which I had dispatched, with more than my usual rambling and carelessness, from Powell’s in Portland.
+After a brief period of vagrancy and reflection, mostly in a disconnected state, I got back the other day and actually hesitated for a couple of days to look at the comment thread on Chapter 1, which I had dispatched, with more than my usual rambling and carelessness, from Powell’s in Portland.
 (Mrs. Moldbug and I got on the R1100R and took a motorcycle pilgrimage to Chris McCandless’s bus, where we stayed up three nights in a row, just thinking, then did a bunch of acid and emptied our pistols maniacally into the woods.
 “Smoke dat moose!”, we were chanting.
 “Git dem maggots!
 Smoke dat moose!”)

 Anyway.
-I didn’t expect many comments on part 1.
+I didn’t expect many comments on Chapter 1.
 It’s really only the first part of the argument, and it would be charitable to call it a first draft.
 (Fortunately the practice known, in what calls itself the real world, as “editing,” is considered unethical on a blog—and rightly so.)
 So I was delighted to see the conversation that ensued.
 It strikes me as one of the best UR threads so far, and hopefully I don’t need to repeat my appreciation for the quality of discussion here.

 The commenters have certainly done a fine job of figuring out where I’m going with this.
 If I started with any suspense, it is gone.
 But please indulge me when I restate the argument in my own words—if only for clarity of further discussion.

 My hypothesis is that Professor Dawkins is not just an atheist.
 He is a Christian atheist.
 Or as I prefer to put it, a nontheistic Christian.
 His “Einsteinian religion” is no more or less than the dominant present-day current of Christianity itself—“M.42,” as commenter Faré so concisely put it: